perturbo-code/perturbopy/docs/source/testsuite.rst

             exec: srun -n 8 perturbo.x -npools 8

-Let's analyze the meaning of each of the blocks:
+Below the meaning of each of the blocks:

 * ``PERT_SCRATCH`` is the address of the folder where the auxiliary files in the tests will be located.
 This is an optional parameter, in case of its absence the ``PERT_SCRATCH`` address will be used;
 * ``prel_coms`` is a set of commands to be executed before each of the computational steps.
 This could be loading packages, specifying any environment variables, and so on;